 Nick Clark LPC

-Individual, family, couples, and group therapy for challenges ranging from depression, anxiety, family relationships and trauma, to life adjustment and stress reduction.
+Individual and couples therapy for challenges including depression, anxiety, family relationships and trauma, life adjustment, divorce, men’s issues, and stress reduction.

-Nick primarily uses a neuroscience-based approach to counseling.
-This includes mindfulness-based psychotherapies, such as Acceptance and Commitment Therapy (ACT) and Compassion-Focused Therapy (CFT) as well as incorporating research on trauma and its impact on well being, such as Polyvagal Theory and research on attachment across the human lifespan.
-Nick also views the therapeutic relationship as a paramount component in improving outcomes in therapy.
-He uses Collaborative Problem Solving methods when working with parents and children.
+I generally use an individualized, mindfulness-based approach to counseling.
+This includes mindfulness-based psychotherapies, such as Acceptance and Commitment Therapy (ACT) and Compassion-Focused Therapy (CFT) as well as aspects of cognitive behavior therapy (CBT).
+I also incorporate research on trauma and its impact on well being, such as Polyvagal Theory and research on attachment across the human lifespan.
+I view the therapeutic relationship as a paramount component in improving outcomes in therapy.
+When working with parents and parenting issues, I typically include Collaborative Problem Solving methods in treatment.

 I have been practicing with adults, adolescents, children, and families as a Therapist since 2012 and worked in family case management for seven years before that.
 I specialize in working with family relationship issues, as well as adult survivors of family dysfunction and child abuse.
 I strive to help clients gain a sense of equanimity and compassion towards themselves so that they can fully pursue a valued and meaningful life.
 I welcome clients from all backgrounds, including race, ethnicity, sexuality, religion, and gender diversity.
 I am licensed as a Professional/Mental Health Counselor in Oregon, Washington, and Missouri.